brodmc/brodmc.github.io/_posts/2025-8-9-are-it-projects-dumpster-fires.md

 over-promised but sufficient time?
 Ride that shit out to the deadline then jump ship.

-You don't need to stay for the duration of a project to benefit your career, and the modern day modus operandi of working in IT seems to accept job hopping anyway...
-So jump ship when you've had your fill!
+You don't need to stay for the duration of a project to benefit your career, and the modern day modus operandi of working in IT seems to accept job hopping anyway... so jump ship when you've had your fill!

 to the victor goes the dumpster fire!